perama-v/GoL2/stored_history.md

 ## Data fetching flow: General Data

-The game has generations.
-Each has an index and an id.
-The index is based on turns while the id is evolution steps.
-A player always increases the index by one, but the generation may progress more than one.
-The id's can be found by walking along the indices.
+This version of game has generation ids that progress continuously.
+A user may play the game which always progresses the generations by one.
+The player is then recorded as owning that generation, which is represented by a 'token' inside the contract, whose ID matches the generation it was minted in.

-1. Select a generation id to view using the functions:
+1. Select a generation id to view, or use `current_generation_id()` to retrieve the current generation.

-    - `current_generation_id()` to get the latest.
-    - `generation_index_from_id(id)` to see what index an id has.
-    - `generation_id_from_index(index)` to get any id by index.
 2. Get the current game state with `view_game(id)`

 This returns the stored 32 rows for that generation.
-By calling for sequential indices the historical game state can be reconstructed in a database.

-This enables the steps within one turn to be animated using the rules of life.

 Any historical state automatically includes the cells that were manually given life.
 To see which cells were manually altered, the give_life